1977–80 Balkan Cup

 The 1977–80 Balkan Cup, was the 12th Balkan Cup football tournament.
 It was the first to have a group stage involving the five teams split into two groups, one of three teams and the other of two, with the winner of each one meeting in the final.
 It was played between February 1977 and August 1980 between Turkey, Romania, Bulgaria, Yugoslavia and Greece.
-The tournament was won by Romania the general score being 4–3 against Yugoslavia in the two legs of the final.
+The tournament was won by Romania with the aggregate score of 4–3 against Yugoslavia in the two-legged final.
 The top goalscorer was Anghel Iordănescu from Romania with 6 goals.